Vervious/gpt/README.md

 Try again:
 - the embedding itself encodes things like its position in the tree... and also its subtree... which is itself a sum of embeddings... (how is this possible?
 We only give it a 1D positional embedding.)
 - The MLP maps nodes (i.e. subtrees) to compressed inverses.
 - Attention then joins more nodes together as appropriate.
 (Why not join all nodes together?
 Well, maybe MLP cannot distinguish such a big sum?
 It shouldn't actually matter..., MLP should be able to distinguish.
 So why?)
-(If we sum everything together at every T, then the MLP triggers for every location T.)
+(If we sum everything together at every T, then the MLP triggers for every location T.) So somehow, we want the MLP to trigger selectively and in the right order.